A pacemaker for the brain helped a woman with crippling depression. It may soon offer hope to others

 She became one of only a few hundred treated with DBS for depression.

-Hollenbeck had the brain surgery while sedated but awake.
-Dr. Brian Kopell, who directs Mount Sinai's Center for Neuromodulation, placed thin metal electrodes in a region of her brain called the subcallosal cingulate cortex, which regulates emotional behavior and is involved in feelings of sadness.
+Hollenbeck had surgery while sedated but awake.
+Dr. Brian Kopell, who directs Mount Sinai's Center for Neuromodulation, placed thin metal electrodes her brain's subcallosal cingulate cortex, which regulates emotional behavior and is involved in feelings of sadness.

-Doctors say the stimulation helps because electricity speaks the brain’s language.
+Doctors say electricity speaks the brain’s language.
 Neurons communicate using electrical and chemical signals.

 In normal brains, Kopell said, electrical activity reverberates unimpeded in all areas, in a sort of dance.
 In depression, the dancers get stuck within the brain’s emotional circuitry.
-DBS seems to “unstick the circuit,” he said, allowing the brain to do what it normally would.
+DBS seems to “unstick the circuit,” he said.

 The road to this treatment stretches back two decades, when neurologist Dr. Helen Mayberg led promising early research.

-Some later research showed depression patients had stable, long-term relief from DBS when observed over years.
+Some later research, though, showed depression patients had stable, long-term relief from DBS when observed over years.
 Overall, across different brain targets, DBS for depression is associated with average response rates of 60%, one 2022 study said.

-Treatments being tested by various teams are much more tailored to individuals today.
-Mount Sinai's team is one of the most prominent researching DBS for depression in the U.S. There, a neuroimaging expert uses brain images to locate the exact spot for Kopell to place electrodes.
+Mount Sinai's team is one of the most prominent researching DBS for depression in the U.S. There, a neuroimaging expert uses brain images to locate the exact spot to place electrodes.

 But some doctors are skeptical, pointing to potential complications such as bleeding, stroke or infection after surgery.

-Dr. Stanley Caroff, an emeritus professor of psychiatry at the University of Pennsylvania, said scientists still don't know the exact pathways or mechanisms in the brain that produce depression, which is why it's hard to pick a site to stimulate.
-It's also tough to select the right patients for DBS, he said, and approved, successful treatments for depression are available.
+Dr. Stanley Caroff, a University of Pennsylvania emeritus professor of psychiatry, said scientists still don't know the exact brain pathways or mechanisms that produce depression.
+And it's also tough to select the right patients for DBS, he said.

 “I believe from a psychiatric point of view, the science is not there,” he said of DBS for depression.